Abuse, Neglect, and Exploitation of the Elderly and Disabled

 The Missouri Department of Health and Senior Services (DHSS) investigates abuse, neglect, and exploitation of vulnerable individuals 60 and older and people with disabilities between 18 and 59.
 These individuals may live in the community or in long-term care facilities.
 Either way, they are unable to protect their own interests or adequately perform or obtain services necessary to meet their essential human needs (660.250, RSMo).

-Missouri’s Elder Abuse and Neglect Hotline responds to reports of abuse, neglect, or financial exploitation.
+Missouri’s Adult Abuse and Neglect Hotline responds to reports of abuse, neglect, and financial exploitation.
 If you suspect someone is being abused, neglected or exploited, call the hotline at 800-392-0210.
 The hotline operates 365 days per year from 7 a.m. to 12 a.m.
 Hearing-impaired persons may call the Telecommunications Device for the Deaf (TDD), at 800-735-2466 or 800-735-2966 to utilize Relay Missouri.
+Due to the possible need for mandated reporters to report a concern to the Central Registry Unit (CRU) during the hours of 12:00 a.m. and 7:00 a.m. (when the hotline is not in operation), a Mandated Reporter Form is available for use.

 Abuse happens to people of all ethnicities and income levels and can be physical, sexual or emotional in nature.
 For information on abuse statistics in Missouri, see Elder Abuse- It is a Crime.